MatheusPSilva7/VS.code-Install/README.md

-/Let's instal VS.code in LinuxMint.
+/Let's install VS.code in LinuxMint.

 Pass by Pass